NoahWilmot/Stimulus-Generator/README.md

 - [Read the documentation for the Stimulus Generator (ASIC)](docs/info.md)

-Please explore the rest of the repository for a look at the hardware description of the Stimulus Generator and the testbench to ensure its functionality.
+Please explore the rest of the repository for a look at the hardware description of the Stimulus Generator and the testbench used to ensure its functionality.